 (f) A cost-summary table that clearly summarizes the information required by paragraph 62-788.301(2)(e), F.A.C. must be provided.
 The cost-summary table must list all payee name(s) and include, at a minimum, the following information associated with each payee: the corresponding invoice numbers or statement dates; the payment amounts made by the applicant on each invoice or statement; and the amount of costs included in the invoice or statement that are integral to site rehabilitation and being claimed by the applicant.
-The cost-summary table must also include the dollar amount of the total costs claimed as being integral to site rehabilitation and this dollar amount must be provided at the bottom of the cost-summary table.
+The cost-summary table must also include the dollar amount of the total costs claimed as being integral to site rehabilitation and this dollar amount must be provided at the bottom of the cost-summary table;

 (g)(f) A certification form stating that rehabilitation activities associated with the documentation submitted pursuant to paragraph (e) have been conducted under the observation of, and related technical documents have been signed and sealed by, an appropriate registered technical professional in each contributing technical discipline [Section V. of Form 62-788.101(1), incorporated by reference in subsection 62-788.101(1), F.A.C.]; and